-- Goal-Setting Worksheet

-- Spending Plan Worksheet
+- √ Spending Plan Worksheet

-- Understanding Credit
+- ✓ Understanding Credit

-- Military Consumer Protection
+- ✓ Military Consumer Protection

-- Sources of Help for Military Consumers
+- √ Sources of Help for Military Consumers

-- Major Purchases
+- √ Major Purchases

-- 5 Rules of Buying a House
+- √ 5 Rules of Buying a House

-- Education Benefits and Savings
+- ✓ Education Benefits and Savings

-- Paying off Student Loans
+- ✓ Paying off Student Loans

-- Military Retirement
+- ✓ Military Retirement

-- Thrift Savings Plan
+- √ Thrift Savings Plan

-- Estate Planning
+- ✓ Estate Planning

-- TRICARE Overview
+- ✓ TRICARE Overview

-- Survivor Benefits Overview
+- ✓ Survivor Benefits Overview

-Counselor: Ask your members where they are in the divorce process.
+Counselor: Ask your counselees where they are in the divorce process.
 Are they separating?
 Separated?
 Have legal papers been filed?
-Remind your members that you are not a lawyer and that he or she will need the advice and guidance of an attorney throughout the divorce process.
-The local legal assistance office may be able to help them find pro bono or reduced-fee assistance if he or she finds the cost of adequate legal counsel prohibitive.
+Remind your counselees that you are not a lawyer and that he or she will need the advice and guidance of an attorney throughout the divorce process.
+The Legal Assistance Office on base may be able to help them find pro bono or reduced-fee assistance if he or she finds the cost of adequate legal counsel prohibitive.